 In today’s digital age, your home’s online presence is more important than ever.
-According to the NAR, 51% found their home through the internet in 2021.
-Buyers are becoming more tech-savvy and utilizing digital tools more often, especially during the COVID-19 pandemic.
+Buyers are becoming more tech-savvy and using digital tools more often.

-“Matterport lets you as a consumer click through with your mouse as if you’re walking through a house, so you can basically look at every little corner of it,” Donnelly explains, sharing she always includes a Matterport or a professionally drawn layout in her home listings.
+“Matterport lets you — as a consumer — click through with your mouse as if you’re walking through a house, so you can basically look at every little corner of it,” explains Liz Donnelly, a top Califonia agent who sells homes 53% quicker than the average Ventura agent.
+She makes it a policy to always include a Matterport or a professionally-drawn layout in her home listings.

 Draw eyes with out-of-the-box marketing

 Get buyers talking about your listing with unique marketing strategies.
 Marketing that inspires buyers to laugh or dream helps them connect with your property and motivates them to share your listing with others.